 Much like the Basilica, you can expect long queues throughout the city during busy periods.
 However, the longest queues are normally for the ticket offices, so to travel better, book ahead to skip these.

 Make the most of free loos

-If youre able to, make use of the free loos found in hotels and restaurants.
-Paying for wifi and loos makes the 5 coffee not seem so expensive now!
-Just remember - signori for men and signore for women.
+If you're able to, make use of the free loos found in hotels and restaurants.
+Just remember – signori for men and signore for women.

 It can flood (and smell)

 Sadly both come part and parcel with a city in a lagoon.
-Weve noticed the smell in Venice is at its most pungent during the hottest periods, so if you needed another reason to avoid the peak Summer months, think of your poor nostrils!
+We've noticed the smell in Venice is at its most pungent during the hottest periods, so if you needed another reason to avoid the peak summer months, it's this!

 Locally known as Acqua Alta, flooding normally occurs during high tide, and can make the Venetian alleys feel more like the streets of Atlantis.
 Normally occurring during the winter months, the flooding is usually quite minor (an odd puddle or overflowing drain) and won't be much more than a nuisance to your Venice holiday.
 However, if you hear a siren, it means a higher than usual tide is approaching, during which time the city will place elevated wooden walkways in areas most susceptible to flooding.

 Expect to get lost

 It can feel like there's no logic to Venice's address system, as all of the buildings are numbered sequentially, not by street, but across the whole city from 1 to over 15000.
 Unless your orienteering skills are almost superhuman, you can expect to find yourself walking to a dead end or being cut off by a canal.
 The important thing is to not panic, but rather give yourself time to get around and amble through this enchanting city.
 After all, getting lost is part of the experience.Top